realestate-com-au/stackup/README.md

 The change-set name defaults to "pending", but can be overridden using `--name`.

+The `change-set create` subcommand, like the `up` command, supports `--service-role-arn` to specify a service role.

 ## Programmatic usage

 Get a handle to a `Stack` object as follows: